About the Bar Exam

 The State of Missouri has adopted the Uniform Bar Examination ("UBE") for all applicants seeking licensure in the State.
 Because the UBE tests on uniform principals of law, the Supreme Court of Missouri and the Missouri Board of Law Examiners have prepared a mandatory open book test ("Missouri Educational Component Test" or "MECT") for all applicants to complete as a condition of licensure in accordance with Rule 8.08(c).

-The review materials ("Missouri Materials") include ten outlines on the subjects of Torts, Civil Procedure, Real Property, Trusts, Estates, Family Law, Business Associations, Administrative Law, Missouri Courts and Evidence.
+The review materials ("Missouri Materials") include 11 outlines on the subjects of Torts, Civil Procedure, Real Property, Trusts, Estates, Family Law, Business Associations, Administrative Law, Missouri Courts, Evidence and Trust Account Management.
 The Missouri Materials and the MECT are located at http://www.courts.mo.gov/page.jsp?id=325.

 The Missouri Materials are intended to assist Missouri bar applicants.
 The Missouri Materials are distributed and presented with the understanding that the Missouri Board of Law Examiners, its committees, authors, reviewers and speakers do not render legal, accounting, tax or other professional advice.
 The Missouri Materials are provided as research information to be used by bar applicants for the MECT.
 The Missouri Materials may be used beyond the MECT by the applicants, in conjunction with other research deemed necessary in the exercise of their independent professional judgment.
 Original and fully current sources of authority should be researched.
 Although every effort has been made to assure the accuracy of the Missouri Materials, the law continues to change and there is no guarantee that every statement is correct.
 The MECT will be graded upon the information provided in the Missouri Materials as posted at the time of the test given even if such information is later deemed to be incorrect.
 The Missouri Materials and the MECT are provided in English only.

 All applicants must take the MECT and must sign the Certificate of Completion.
 Once issued and signed by you, the Certificate of Completion must be mailed to the Board of Law Examiners during the time frame outlined in Rule 8.08(c).
 Prior to mailing, please make certain that your name, email address and telephone number are correct on the form.
-All Certificates of Completion must be mailed to Board of Law Examiners, P.O.
-Box 104236, Jefferson City, MO 65110-4236.
+Your Certificate of Completion may be uploaded from your user home page or mailed to Board of Law Examiners, 1700 Jefferson St., Jefferson City, MO 65109.
 Your test score is valid in accordance with Rule 8.08(c) from the issue date on the Certificate of Completion.

 Character and Fitness